-How to clean your Nintendo Switch
+If you're thinking about cleaning and disinfecting your Switch, read this

 How to clean the Nintendo Switch screen

-Just like with a smartphone or tablet screen, you should never clean the Switch's screen with any chemical, not even dish soap.
-The screen has a special coating that will deteriorate over time if cleaned with chemicals.
+Just like with a smartphone or tablet screen, you should normally avoid cleaning the Switch's screen with any chemical, even dish soap.
+The screen has a special coating that may deteriorate over time if cleaned with chemicals.
+Though, for purposes of disinfecting your Switch, chemicals are necessary.

 To clean fingerprint smudges, simply wipe the screen with the dry cloth until the smudges disappear.
 You might have to do this a few times to remove fingerprint oil.

-To clean stuck on grime, like a particle of food or something your baby had managed to wipe onto the screen (hey, it happens), use a damp cloth.
+To clean stuck-on grime, like a particle of food or something your baby had managed to wipe onto the screen (hey, it happens), use a damp cloth.
 Don't over-wet the cloth — you shouldn't even be able to squeeze any water from it.
 Wipe the screen in an up-and-down or side-to-side motion, focusing on the areas where grime has stuck.
 Wipe the screen again with a dry cloth and repeat the process until the particles have come off.

 How to clean the Nintendo Switch case and controllers